Difference between CPA and non-CPA

 - Ethics Exam (only if required by the state board)

 Apart from the Uniform CPA exam, all other requirements vary by state boards.
-Besides the above prerequisites, you must also fulfill the Continuing Professional Education (CPE) requirements to retain your license.
+Besides the above prerequisites, one must also fulfill the Continuing Professional Education (CPE) requirements to retain their license.

 Uniform CPA exam